-- 2.28 Specifically, pursuant to section 7, an impact assessment must set out how, in our opinion, the performance of our general duties (within the meaning of section 3 of the Act) is secured or furthered by or in relation to what we propose. - 2.29 There are two main options for this consultation: - a) give a direction to apply the Code to the Applicant; or - b) not to give such a direction.
+- 2.29 Specifically, pursuant to section 7, an impact assessment must set out how, in our opinion, the performance of our general duties (within the meaning of section 3 of the Act) is secured or furthered by or in relation to what we propose. - 2.30 There are two main options for this consultation: - a) give a direction modifying the terms on which the Code applies to the Applicant; or - b) not to give such a direction.